text that reads, crystals, rocks, minerals, gemstones

 The second relates to those who deliberately choose to deceive by providing false or misleading information.
 The third involves those who are blatantly fraudulent.
 These people are actively seeking to deceive and scam you.

-They'll tell you their shungite is the finest grade when it's actually rock that contains small amounts of shungite.
-They'll sell you lapis lazuli that's probably dyed sodalite, or fake turquoise that may be howlite or worse still, is something synthetic.
+They'll tell you their shungite is the finest grade when it's actually a rock that contains small amounts of shungite.
+They'll sell you lapis lazuli that's probably dyed sodalite, or fake turquoise that may be howlite or worse still, synthetic.

 This is a good example of fake moldavite.
-It looks like green glass, but an even more obvious clue is the price.
+It looks like green glass, but a more obvious clue is the price.
 If a piece of moldavite of this size were to be found, which would be highly unusual, it would sell for a serious amount of money.

-In recent years, opalised fluorite has been sold as Tiffany Stone.
-Tiffany Stone is a rare opalised fluorite from Utah.
-The deposit where it's found has been closed for many years, so it's difficult to find and is highly sought after.
+Tiffany Stone is a rare variety of opalised fluorite found only in Utah, USA.
+The location where it's found has been closed for many years, making it difficult to source and highly sought after by collectors.

-Heated amethyst is often sold as citrine, smoky quartz is often clear quartz that's been heated, and black onyx is mostly dyed agate or chalcedony.
-Natural black onyx is rare.
+Heated amethyst is often sold as natural citrine.
+Smoky quartz is often clear quartz that's been heated.
+Black onyx is mostly dyed agate or chalcedony because natural black onyx is rare.

-Most stones labelled as onyx are banded calcite.
-Calcite is more readily available, so it's cheaper and also softer, making it easier to work with.
+Most stones labelled 'onyx' are banded calcite because calcite is more readily available and cheaper.
+Calcite is also softer than onyx, making it easier to work with.

 Many small businesses buy directly from overseas suppliers, which can make effective communication difficult due to language and cultural differences.
 Furthermore, finding honest and trustworthy people to do business with is not easy.

-The stones in this next photo are not blue tigers eye.
-They look like they could be dyed brown tigers eye.
+These stones are not blue tigers eye.
+They look like brown tigers eye that's been dyed.

 Navigating the Maze of Misinformation